Wraparound Mortgage: What It Is & How It Works

 • Avoid paying private mortgage insurance (PMI) with only a 5% downpayment

-To help John and Anne reduce some of the risks on both sides and particularly to avoid the potential for primary mortgage default or foreclosure:
+To help John and Anne reduce some of the risks on both sides and particularly to avoid the potential for primary mortgage default:

 • They each consult a real estate lawyer to help negotiate, draft, and review documents